 Time allocated to each subject and length of lesson is determined by the nature of the lesson content (often a series of short sessions will be more effective to achieve a particular learning objective etc.).
 The Medium Term planning sets the work to be covered each term and ‘subject time’ is adjusted accordingly to ensure appropriate coverage.
 There is a maths lesson and literacy lesson each day.

 Short term planning is the responsibility of the class teacher and should not be time consuming.
 The plans are for their own use and show lesson content (taken from the medium term plans), success criteria, organisation of groups and differentiation based on teacher assessment.

 Collective Worship Time

-Assembly is not only seen as time to undertake an act of worship but also as a vehicle to generate a ‘whole school ethos’ and cover some aspects of the curriculum as a whole school.
-The time is used to: set the tone of the day, initiate ‘whole school’ values and responsibilities, demonstrate examples of good professional practice, highlight good standards of pupil achievement, improve pupil self esteem, re-enforce ideas of curriculum continuity (the notion that learning progresses though the ‘whole school’), create enthusiasm and a sense of wonder.
+Collective worship is not only seen as time to undertake an act of worship but also as a vehicle to develop the children’s understanding of the ‘Hackthorn way’ values of Happiness, Aspiration, Community, Kindness, Tradition, Opportunity, Respect and Nurture.
+The time is used to set the tone of the day, reflect on ‘whole school’ values and responsibilities, demonstrate examples of good professional practice, highlight good standards of pupil achievement, improve pupil self-esteem and to create enthusiasm and a sense of wonder.
 We are fortunate to have a range of visiting speakers who lead Collective Worship and share their faith and beliefs.